AvinciClubNJ/labs/python_lesson_sample/HW6/README.md

 4. Implement function genListFromMenu
 This function reads 2 global lists (provided), randomly generate a list of dishes, one from each list.
 Print output.
+The 2 global lists are in a file dishlist.py.
+To use it, from your program, enter following.

+from dishlist import *

+Then use as normal, for instance, print(meatList)

 Hint: Utilize math random module.
 Question: What number should be used to define range when generating the random number?